Local Consumer Program FAQs

 How much does this cost ?

-The MCC Law Center Local Consumer Program provides mediation services at no cost.
+The MCC Law Center Local Consumer Program provides advocacy services at no cost.

 I have an emergency.
 Can someone help me right now?